 No doubt, as consumers are enjoying these benefits, businesses grapple everyday with the art of “out-smarting” one another in a game, an interesting one at that, that involves winning as many customers as they can, over to their side; and in a game where there is no mercy for the rival business.
 Sadly, the inability to cope with competition is a major reason why so many businesses all over the world are finding it very tough to operate, and in extreme cases, many have “crawled” out of existence!

 Competition has been the bane for so many businesses that have either not mastered the tricks of the game; cannot withstand it or have simply believed that businesses can survive on luck, mediocrity or chance for so long.

 I got the urge to do this post after my wife started complaining that the number of businesses competing with her was rising every day.
-I told her that the bitter truth is that the only way to avoid competition is to “close shops.”
-Aside from legal monopolies (organisations given the legal power to be the sole producer or seller of a product/service), every business attracts other businesses in the same line of trade.
+I told her that the bitter truth is that the only way to avoid competition is to close down.
+Aside from legal monopolies (organisations given the legal power to be the sole producer or seller of a good/service), every business attracts other businesses in the same line of trade, or related activity.
 Even where turnover/profit is not encouraging, or where a business enterprise is creative and launches an entirely new product or service, other people/businesses would still join the market and create competition.

-Below are six [to avoid putting up a very lengthy post] of the tips I shared with my wife…..
+Below, are ten of the tips I shared with my wife:

 1. See business like a boxing match.
 In a boxing match, boxers fix their eyes on each other to counter every move of the opponent.
 In doing this, they have to be alert and conscious of their environment – a case of complete alertness.
-Thus, businesses have to constantly be at alert – conscious of, and pre-emptive of competitors’ actions and inactions.
-I feel this among phone manufacturers this days.
-To me, competition among phone manufacturers is good case study for my post.
+Thus, businesses have to be constantly alert – conscious of, and pre-emptive of competitors’ actions and inactions.

 2. Do something extra….something special.
-Make your product or service very outstanding.
+Make your product very outstanding.
 Relate with your customers in a way your competitors are not known for.
 Give them a very competitive price, without lowering standards.
 Use marketing campaigns and strategies that your competitors have not explored or have not even thought of.
 Give your customers reasons to stick to you and give your competitors‘ customers reasons to cross over to you.
 Do not annoyingly stick to “the same old ways.”
 Be innovative.
 Let your business be identified as a pioneer and not a follower of business strategies.

 3. If making huge profits was your major focus, think of this : while you are busy chasing money, your competitors are busy strategizing on increasing customer base, including, of course, winning the hearts of your own customers over.
 So, my take on this is: re-strategise by making customer-focused strategies to be your main focus.

-7. Of special mention here, is the caliber of the CEOs and top management personnel who take far-reaching decisions affecting the entire business.
-This days, wrong choices of who pilots the affairs of a business would be a costly mistake as it could place a business on the path of failure, stagnation, inability to stand competition, and then collapse.
+7. Of special mention here, is the caliber of top management personnel who take far-reaching decisions affecting the entire business.
+These days, wrong choices of who pilots the affairs of a business would be a costly mistake as it could place a business on the path of failure, stagnation, inability to stand competition, and then collapse.
 Decision-making, to me, is most delicate function of today’s business.
 It can make or break a business.
 A simple decision taken out of selfishness, ignorance or deep consideration for business implications, can destroy a business that has been doing so well for decades.
 This obviously paves the way for competitors to carry out the final kill.